-As defined by GASB No. 14, paragraph 71, the School District is a participant in and as an ongoing financial responsibility to Washington West Supervisory Union.
+As defined by GASB No. 14, paragraph 71, the School District is a participant in and has an ongoing financial responsibility to Washington West Supervisory Union.
+The School District's board is responsible for appointing one member to the board of Washington West Supervisory Union.
+Washington West Supervisory Union assesses the School District annually for a share of the net projected expenses in excess of revenues, plus a share of other budgetary provisions.
 Separate financial statements on Washington West Supervisory Union are available from Washington West Supervisory Union.